Billaferd/QuantumNexus/Players/Quantum Nexus Full Game Rules.md

  * Asset: A card type that can be deployed into the loadout and grants effects from outside of the battlefield.
  * Attack Value: A numerical value representing the amount of damage a unit inflicts when attacking.
  * Battlefield: The central playing area where units are deployed and battles take place.
- * Close Range: An attack range allowing a unit to target units directly in front or to its immediate sides.
+ * Close Range: An attack range definition with two components: targeting "directly in front" and targeting "to its immediate sides".
+The application of these components varies based on the unit's row and whether it is using a general ability or declaring an attack against an opponent.
  * Command Phase: The phase in which players activate abilities and play Event cards.
  * Command Points (CP): A resource used to deploy units and activate abilities.
 Each card has a CP cost, and players have a limited amount of CP each turn.
  * Deactivate: To reset a card's abilities and effects, usually at the start of the Ready Phase.